Table of Contents

 8. Streamlined procurement processes

-One of the key benefits of BI-based reports is that if they’re arranged in a digestible format, they offer access to logical patterns and insights that will allow you to make key areas of your business more efficient.
+One of the key benefits of BI-based reports is that if they’re arranged in a digestible format, they offer access to logical patterns and insights that will allow you to make key areas of your company more efficient.
 This is particularly true if you deal in a high turnover of goods or services.
 And if this is the case, it's more than likely that you have some form of a procurement department.

 Your procurement processes are vital to the overall success and sustainability of your business, as its functionality will filter down through every core facet of the organization.
 Business intelligence reporting will help you streamline your procurement strategy by offering clear-cut visualizations based on all key functions within the department.